awsdocs/aws-cloud9-user-guide/doc_source/systems-manager-automation-docs.md

 }
 ```

-For information on how to update an IAM policy, see [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *IAM User Guide*\.
+For information about how to update an IAM policy, see [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *IAM User Guide*\.

 ## Creating a new Systems Manager automation document<a name="systems-manager-create"></a>

 You can create an automation document in `JSON` or `YAML` using AWS Toolkit\.
 When you create an automation document, it's presented in an untitled file\.
-You can name your file and save it, but the file isn't uploaded to AWS until you publish it\.
+You can name your file and save it\.
+However, the file isn't uploaded to AWS until you publish it\.

 **To create a new automation document**